TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### Q

-The 'Q' collection contains 1 languages, of which 0 are tested, and 2 code snippets.
+The 'Q' collection contains 1 language, of which 0 are tested, and 2 code snippets.

 - [Quack](https://sampleprograms.io/languages/quack)